samir-s-hassan/ThreadSafe-Banking/README.md

 # ThreadSafe-Banking

+ThreadSafe-Banking is a course assignment project that explores different synchronization techniques in a multi-threaded banking system.
+The goal is to evaluate performance and correctness when handling concurrent operations (like transfers and balance checks) across multiple bank accounts.

 This project is part of a course assignment and is not licensed for public use.

 ## How to run